Enforcement of the Anti-Money Laundering Act

 If you notice that you have made a mistake in your registration form or want to amend your registered details, you can let us know by emailing [email protected] We will then update your register entries.

 We base our register entries in part on the basic information about your business that you have reported to the Trade Register.
 If any of this information changes, the updates are not automatically migrated into our register.
-You therefore need to report the changes separately to us by emailing [email protected]

 There is no ready-made template for documenting risk assessments.
 Every operator needs to assess the typical and potential risks of money laundering involved in its business and industry based on its own experiences.
 The level of risk can vary considerably even between virtually identical businesses, which is why a common template is not practical.